usc-sail/AnnotationFusion.jl/README.md

 ```
 More details can be found in the [documentation](https://docs.julialang.org/en/v1/manual/multi-threading/).

-## Helper scripts
+## Usage Examples
-Scripts to automatically use this package from the command line may be found in [this repo](https://www.github.com/kmundnic/annotation-fusion).
-These scripts will install the necessary packages and run the fusion from the annotations passed to it from CSV file.
+Several usage examples may be found in the `examples/` folder.

 ## Package
 This package may also be used directly in Julia scripts.
 Please visit the `examples/` folder for examples.